accoffin12/streaming-03-rabbitmq/README.md

 In order to fully understand this repository please read through the tutorials offered on the RabbitMQ page.
 These will provide an outline and explination into the different features, functions and calls that are required to run RabbitMQ.
 RabbitMQ Tutorials: [RabbitMQ Hello World! tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-python.html)

+**Taditionally Log files are not uplaoded to GitHub, however, as this is a streaming project these logs have been left as a way to demonstrate the success of the project.**

 # Table of Contents:
 * [Machine Specs and Terminal Information](Machine_Specs_and_Terminal_Information)
 * [Prerequisites](Prerequisites)